 This area has three main acute hospitals at Basildon, Chelmsford (Broomfield) and Southend.

-The plan could see the reconfiguration of these hospitals, including downgrading A&E at two out of three hospitals.
+The plan was for the reconfiguration of these hospitals, including downgrading A&E at two out of three hospitals.

-July 2017: Local campaigners were succesful in forcing NHS bosses to cancel plans to downgrade Broomfield and Southend A&E. Concern had been growing that patient lives were being put at risk under plans to send all critical cases to Basildon A&E, while at the same time downgrading Southend and Broomfield A&Es to take less serious cases.
+However, in July 2017 campaigners were successful in forcing NHS bosses to cancel plans to downgrade Broomfield and Southend A&E. Concern had been growing that patient lives were being put at risk under plans to send all critical cases to Basildon A&E, while at the same time downgrading Southend and Broomfield A&Es to take less serious cases.

 Elective surgery may be consolidated onto one site, which would mean longer journeys for some patients.

 What are the proposed aims of the STP?

 - Elimination of a projected 2020/21 deficit of £630 million;

 - Reconfiguration of acute services, including changes to A&E provision;

 - Delivery of services at a more local level;